The mighty river shapes this uniquely rugged setting.

 Meanwhile, a small part of the Columbia Valley AVA also sits within the Gorge area.
 However, the Columbia Gorge AVA is one of the few in Washington that is not a subregion of the Columbia Valley AVA.

 Among Gorge-area wineries, Syncline Cellars and Maryhill Winery stand out as particularly noteworthy.
 The former’s owner/winemaker James Mantone keeps raising the bar on the technical quality of Washington-produced Rhône–style varietals.
-The latter is set in a remarkable location.
-Its riverside amphitheater hosts a popular summer concert series.
-But, more importantly, its impressive portfolio of wines range from everyday drinkers to cellar-worthy reserves.
+The latter is set in a remarkable location. overlooking the river’s steep, multihued banks.
+More importantly, its impressive portfolio of wines range from everyday drinkers to cellar-worthy reserves.

 Most of the Gorge area’s wineries are spread out between Hood River, Oregon, and Goldendale, Washington.
 You’ll find the most, in terms of restaurants and hotels, in and around Hood River, about 60 miles east of Portland.
 The powerful winds that make their way up the Columbia River have turned Hood River into a windsurfing mecca.
 This, in turn, helps the town attract a young, active and independent-minded set.
 Consequently, you’ll feel a casual vibe in its eclectic shops and locavore restaurants.
 This spirit also prevails in the area’s brewpubs and cideries.
 You’ll find additional dining and lodging options in White Salmon and The Dalles, among other nearby towns.
 Map it.